-1.7 What proportion (%) of residential sites in the subdivision have a north-south orientation appropriate for taking maximum advantage of passive solar energy?
+Describe: 1.7 What proportion (%) of residential sites in the subdivision have a north-south orientation appropriate for taking maximum advantage of passive solar energy?
 Passive Solar Energy makes use of a steady supply of energy by means of building design and orientation.
 It reduces fuel consumption, lowers energy bills and increases natural light.
 Appropriate solar orientation for residential sites shall be defined as sites oriented with 30 degrees of a north-south axis.

-Portion (%):

-1.8 Are there any existing wetlands that would be affected by this proposal?

-1.9 Will green space and trees be provided within the subdivision (includes retention of existing trees)?
+Portion (%): 1.8 Are there any existing wetlands that would be affected by this proposal?
+Yes/No Describe: 1.9 Will green space and trees be provided within the subdivision (includes retention of existing trees)?
 Are there unique green space provisions that will contribute to the sustainability of the development?
 Provision of more than one type of green space contributes to the diversity of the community and satisfies the various functional aspects of open spaces (e.g. programmed, passive, natural drainage, mobility).

-1.10 Are there any significant existing environmental features that will be maintained, enhanced or lost on the sites (e.g. tree and/or shrub or other natural feature preservation, cultural/heritage resource preservation)?
+Yes/No Describe: 1.10 Are there any significant existing environmental features that will be maintained, enhanced or lost on the sites (e.g. tree and/or shrub or other natural feature

 Maintaining or enhancing environmental features and significant archaeological sites helps to create a sense of community, protects the natural environment, a community's past and creates unique and distinctive places for people to live and enjoy.

 Yes/No

+Describe:

 1.11 What is the length (in lane metres) of the streets (by type, including walkways) in the development?

-The total amount of transportation infrastructure can be compared to the size of the subdivision and expected population of the subdivision at full build-out size.
-A lane meter is defined as 1 meter x 2.5 metres ( $2.5 \text{ m}^2$ ).
+The total amount of transportation infrastructure can be compared to the size of the vision and expected population of the subdivision at full build-out size.
+A lane meter is d as 1 meter x 2.5 metres (2.5 m^2).

 Lengths of streets: